sivajallu/cicd/newfile.md

 Hello Durga Prasad
-It is Git practice session
+It is Git practice session
+Now Deekshith also came into picture